Archive for the ‘Babies’ Category

 Pope mainly stocks sturdy, easy-to-clean toys with few parts or parts that are easily replaced.
 She searches Web sites and catalogs for popular toys that are appropriate for small children and meet all European and American safety standards.

+Check out this website for more great options on toys for your kids.
 Guess the kids would really look forward to a visit from the UPS driver!

 Babies are the new accessory